Step 2

 For budget planning, use our Build Cost Calculator or consult local contractors.
 We also offer a detailed labour and materials breakdown pack (£300) to help with cost control and time planning.

-Once planning is approved, the next stage is preparing your Building Regulations Drawings.
+Once planning is approved, the next stage is preparing your Building Regulation Drawings.